1. Home

 Powering your board from battery

-All Unexpected Maker development boards come with support for using a battery to power your projects as well as the ability to charge your battery off the USB connector (or 5V pin if you are using an external 5V power supply).
+All Unexpected Maker development boards come with support for using a Lithium Polymer battery to power your projects as well as the ability to charge that battery off the USB connector (or 5V pin if you are using an external 5V power supply).

-The TinyPICO, TinyS2 & TinyS3 come with a separate JST PH connector that you can solder onto the bottom of the board, as well as a VBAT header pin next to a GND pin to allow you to connect a battery via the headers.
+The TinyPICO, TinyS2, TinyS3 & TinyC6 come with a separate JST PH connector that you can solder onto the footprint on the bottom of the board, as well as a VBAT header pin next to a GND pin to allow you to connect your battery via the headers.

 The FeatherS2, FeatherS2 Neo, FeatherS3 and ProS3 come with a battery connector on the board.
 The Feather boards have a JST PH connector and the ProS3 has a PicoBlade connector.
 Both also have a VBAT header pin allow you to connect a battery via the headers.